biaslab/ForneyLab.jl/docs/src/user-guide.md

 placeholder(y, :y)
 ForneyLab.draw(g)
 ```
-As we have already seen in previous examples, there is one placeholder linked to the observed variable `y` that accepts one observation at a time.
-Perhaps what is less obvious is the fact that the hyperparameters `m` and `v` are also defined as placeholders.
-The reason for this is that we will use them to input our prior belief about `x` for every observation that is processed.
-In section [Executing an algorithm](@ref) we will see how this is done.
+As we have seen in previous examples, there is one placeholder linked to the observed variable `y` that accepts one observation at a time.
+Perhaps what is less obvious is that the hyperparameters `m` and `v` are also defined as placeholders.
+The reason for this is that we will use them to input our current (prior) belief about `x` for every observation that is processed.
+In section [Executing an algorithm](@ref) we will elaborate more on this.

-Offline learning, on the other hand, involves feeding and processing a batch of `N` samples (typically all) in a single step.
-This translates in a factor graph that has one placeholder linked to a random variable for *each* sample in the batch.
+Offline learning, on the other hand, involves feeding and processing a batch of `N` observations (typically all available observations) in a single step.
+This translates into a factor graph that has one placeholder linked to a random variable for *each* sample in the batch.
 We can specify this type of models using a `for` loop like in the following example.
 ```@example 1
 g = FactorGraph()   # create a new factor graph
 N = 3               # number of observations